Armand "Mondo" Duplantis breaks pole vault world record in gold-medal performance at Olympics

 It felt only right that the Duplantis drama came with Noah Lyles in the building.

-A night after Lyles electrified track with a .005-second victory in the men's 100 meters, he was on hand to receive his gold medal and watch Duplantis electrify the field to the tune of 6.25 meters.
+A night after the American sprint star electrified track with a .005-second victory in the men's 100 meters, Lyles was on hand to receive his gold medal and watch Duplantis electrify field to the tune of 6.25 meters — about the height of a typical two-story building.

 The drama played out over a half hour at the end of the night, long after a slow-and-strange women's 5,000 meters had wrapped up and after Keely Hodgkinson had captured the first track medal for Britain at this meet in the 800, the evening's last race.